How to Create a Medical School Resume

 Look Out for Cautionary Signs

 Many future medical students make the mistake of examining any of their information that might send red flags to potential schools.
-If your education is going to take longer than expected or if there are gaps, schools will want a concise explanation of what happened, and how you used your time instead – being honest is better than being vague.
+Schools will want a concise explanation of what happened if your education takes longer than expected or there are gaps.
+Being honest is better than being vague when providing this explanation.
+How you used your time should also be included.

 Medical schools also note if you retake any tests that you scored especially low in.
-If retakes or raising your GPA are not plausible, then you will want to emphasize on your extracurriculars and other section that better explain your story as a prospective medical student.
+Retaking courses or raising your GPA may not be possible.
+Focus on your extracurriculars and other activities.
+These can better explain why you would be a good medical student.

 What Caribbean Schools are Doing

-Caribbean medical schools are encouraging future students to start setting up their resumes as soon as possible so no last-minute emergencies happen.
-As part of their application process, AUSOMA does require a well-thought resume along with a personal statement.
+Caribbean medical schools are urging prospective students to get a head start on their resumes.
+This will help them avoid any last-minute emergencies.
+As part of their application process, AUSOMA does require a well-thought medical school resume along with a personal statement.

-AUSOMA also offers a pre-med program, which means students can gain hands-on experience at the school before moving on to a higher medical program.
+AUSOMA provides a pre-med program.
+This allows students to gain practical experience at the school.
+They can then proceed to a more advanced medical program.
 While enrolled, students will be able to add to their professional resume with research projects, electives, and more.